- Most of the things are made up of compounds of carbon.

 Electron dot structure of Nitrogen:

 Atomic number = 7.
-Electronic configuration= 2, 5.
+Electronic configuration = 2, 5.

 It forms a diatomic molecule (N2).

-To attain an octet, each nitrogen atom in a nitrogen molecule contributes 3 electrons forming triple bond.
+To attain an octet, each nitrogen atom in a nitrogen molecule contributes 3 electrons forming a triple bond.

 Electron dot structure for methane (CH4):

-Methane is one of the simplest compounds of carbon.
+- Methane is one of the simplest compounds of carbon.

-It is used as a fuel and is a major component of biogas and Compressed Natural Gas (CNG).
+- It is used as a fuel and is a major component of biogas and Compressed Natural Gas (CNG).

-Valency of Hydrogen= 1.
+- Valency of Hydrogen = 1.

-Valency of Carbon= 4.
+- Valency of Carbon = 4.

-Carbon shares these electrons with 4 hydrogen atoms to get a noble gas configuration.
+- Carbon shares these electrons with 4 hydrogen atoms to get a noble gas configuration.

-The bonds formed by sharing of an electron pair between two atoms are called covalent bonds.
+- The bonds formed by sharing of an electron pair between two atoms are called covalent bonds.

-Covalently bonded molecules have strong bonds within the molecule, but intermolecular forces are weak.
+- Covalently bonded molecules have strong bonds within the molecule, but intermolecular forces are weak.
 This gives rise to the low melting & boiling points.

-Since the electrons are shared between atoms and no charged particles are formed, covalent compounds are generally poor conductors of electricity.
+- Since the electrons are shared between atoms and no charged particles are formed, covalent compounds are generally poor conductors of electricity.

 Allotropes (different forms) of carbon

-E.g. Diamond, Graphite & Fullerenes.
+- E.g. Diamond, Graphite & Fullerenes.

-In diamond, each carbon atom is bonded to four other carbon atoms forming a rigid three-dimensional structure.
+- In diamond, each carbon atom is bonded to four other carbon atoms forming a rigid three-dimensional structure.

-In graphite, each carbon atom is bonded to three other carbon atoms in the same plane giving a hexagonal array.
-One bond is double-bond to satisfy valency.
+- In graphite, each carbon atom is bonded to three other carbon atoms in the same plane giving a hexagonal array.
+One bond is a double-bond to satisfy valency.
 Hexagonal arrays are placed in layers one above the other.

-Diamond & Graphite have different physical properties but same chemical properties.
+- Diamond & Graphite have different physical properties but same chemical properties.

-Diamond is the hardest substance.
+- Diamond is the hardest substance.
 Graphite is smooth and slippery and a very good conductor of electricity.

-Synthetic diamonds can be produced by subjecting pure carbon to very high pressure and temperature.
+- Synthetic diamonds can be produced by subjecting pure carbon to very high pressure and temperature.
 These are small but indistinguishable from natural diamonds.

-Fullerenes: The first identified one was C-60 which has carbon atoms arranged as a football.
+- Fullerenes: The first identified one was C-60 which has carbon atoms arranged as a football.
 This looked like the geodesic dome designed by US architect Buckminster Fuller.
 So it was named fullerene.